-An empty wall is a blank canvas that begs to be adorned with digital photography and other artwork, but which artwork to choose?
-Starting by choosing the group orientation horizontal, square, or vertical for your photos can set off your photography and your dcor at the same time.
+An empty wall is a blank canvas that begs to be adorned with different photo wall gallery ideas, but which artwork to choose?
+Starting by choosing the group orientation horizontal, square, or vertical for your arrangement of photos on a wall can set off your photography and your dcor at the same time.
 Believe it or not, professional interior designers have developed rules for when and how to use certain group orientations to play up, or play down, the impact of your dcor and the photos that you choose to display.

 Horizontal Orientation: Keeping It Simple